MrMathias/twitchy_the_bot/README.md

 twitchy_the_top_bot
 ===============

-A reddit bot that get the most viewed twitch streams of a game
+A reddit bot that get the most viewed Twitch streams of a game

 #Setup